-The semi-Markov model structure was composed of eight health states, with seven health states determined by the Gross Motor Function Classification in MLD (GMFC-MLD) and death (Figure 4.1).
+The Markov model structure was composed of eight health states, with seven health states determined by the Gross Motor Function Classification in MLD (GMFC-MLD) and death (Figure 4.1).
 The model consisted of sequential worsening health states.
 For each of the GMFC-MLD stage for EJ patients, three cognitive sub-states were also included to capture the combined effects of cognitive decline and motor function loss on patients.
-Transition probabilities were estimated from natural history data on time in each successive GMFC-MLD level.
-17 Similar to previous published models, it was assumed that patients could only die from their disease from GMFC stage 6, but could die from other cause from any health state.
+Transition probabilities varied by responder type (full responder, stable partial responder, and unstable partial responder) and were informed from clinical trial data and prior experience with gene therapy. ^{17,24,25} Similar to previously published models, it was assumed that patients could only die from their disease from GMFC-MLD state 6, but could die from other cause from any health state.
 Patients remained in the model until they died.